 3. You begin asking deep questions

 Questions such as “Who am I?”
 “What’s the purpose of life?”
 “What happens after we die?”
 “Why do people suffer?” arise.
 You begin thinking more philosophically.
 Such profound thoughts may greatly disturb you as you don’t know the answers.

 4. You realize that a lot of what you’ve been taught is a lie

 You start to see how many beliefs, feelings, and values are not actually your own, but other people’s or inherited from your culture.
 You are growing in self-awareness.

 5. You feel completely lost and alone

 Nothing in your life seems to make sense anymore.
 You feel as though you’re wandering through an endless wilderness.
-As a vagabond, you feel completely alone and cut off from people.
+As a vagabond or lone wolf, you feel completely alone and cut off from people.
 You struggle to relate to those you once felt close to (i.e. your friends, work colleagues, and family members).